Onsen & Sento

 It is important to get the difference between the two types of baths in Japan:

-- sento : cities’ districts’ public baths, lots of them were used before the arrival of individual home bathrooms before the mid-half of the 10th century, but they are still trendy today, even in big cities.
+- Sento: cities’ districts’ public baths, lots of them were used before the arrival of individual home bathrooms before the mid-half of the 20th century, but they are still trendy today, even in big cities (there are 400 of them just in Tokyo).

 These traditional habits are particularly appreciated by Japanese people who happen to be really at ease with nudity in these situations.

-Most of Japanese public baths are single-sex and forbidden to tattooed people (even very small ones): the solution of private onsen ends up being essential then in order to enjoy the experience.
+Most of the ryokan (traditional inns with hot spring baths) are single-sex and forbidden to tattooed people (even very small ones): the solution of private onsen ends up being essential then in order to enjoy the experience.